martenframework/marten/docs/docs/security/csrf.md

 The CSRF protection ignores safe HTTP requests.
 As such, you should ensure that those are side effect free.
 :::

 The CSRF protection provided by Marten is based on the verification of a token that must be provided for each unsafe HTTP request.
-This token is stored in the client: Marten sends a token cookie with every HTTP response when the token value is requested in views ([`#get_csrf_token`](pathname:///api/Marten/Views/RequestForgeryProtection.html#get_csrf_token-instance-method) method) or templates (eg. through the use of the [`csrf_token`](../templates/reference/tags#csrf_token) tag).
+This token is stored in the client: Marten sends a token cookie with every HTTP response when the token value is requested in handlers ([`#get_csrf_token`](pathname:///api/Marten/Handlers/RequestForgeryProtection.html#get_csrf_token-instance-method) method) or templates (eg. through the use of the [`csrf_token`](../templates/reference/tags#csrf_token) tag).
 It should be noted that the actual value of the token cookie changes every time an HTTP response is returned to the client: this is because the actual secret token is scrambled using a mask that changes for every request where the CSRF token is requested and used.

 The token value must be specified when submitting unsafe HTTP requests: this can be done either in the data itself (by specifying a `csrftoken` input) or by using a specific header (X-CSRF-Token).
 When receiving this value, Marten compares it to the token cookie value: if the tokens are not valid, or if there is a mismatch, then this means that the request is malicious and that it must be rejected (which will result in a 403 error).